Non- Attendance & Early Dismissal Days by Month…

 POLICY CONCERNING GANGS & GANG RELATED ACTIVITIES

-by taking in additional members from the pupils rather than by the free choice of any pupil in the school who is qualified
+to perpetuate itself by taking in additional members from the pupils rather than by the free choice of any pupil in the school

 - Wearing, possessing, using, distributing,

 displaying or selling any clothing, jewelry, emblem, badge, symbol, sign, or other thing which is evidence of membership